intrepidbird/intrepidbird.github.io/README.md

 -------------------------------------------------------------------------------------

-Disclaimer: Some images are from AoPS and Po Shen Loh
+Disclaimer: Some images are from AoPS and Po-Shen Loh

 © 2024 IntrepidBird